MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 The options of sessions that use the session configuration are determined by the values of session options and the session configuration options.
-Unless specified, options set in the session, such as by using the `New-PSSessionOption` cmdlet, take precedence over options set in the session configuration.
+Unless specified, options set in the session, such as with the `New-PSSessionOption` cmdlet, take precedence over options set in the session configuration.
 However, session option values cannot exceed maximum values set in the session configuration.